adanglingpointer/UnlimitedWebChat/README.md

 a friendly web chat app :)

 ## Features
 UnlimitedWebChat enables highly responsive live chatting with several users across multiple chatrooms.
 Users can create their own chatrooms and delete ones that they've created.
-A websocket allows for live incoming chats with no need to reload.
+A websocket allows for live send and incoming chats with no need to reload.

 The app communicates with a MongoDB via Mongoose, and user passwords and hashed and salted.